NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Buzzsaw Axe (Greater).md

 * * *

 **Effect** You hurl the axe, which spins at great speed as it flies to a distant point and returns to you, leaving a trail of carnage.
-Each creature in a 120-foot line must succeed at a DC 34 Reflex check save or take damage equal to the weapon's melee damage, including your Strength modifier.
+Each creature in a @Template\[line|distance:120\] must succeed at a DC 34 Reflex check save or take damage equal to the weapon's melee damage, including your Strength modifier.

 *Source: Pathfinder Secrets of Magic*
 *OGL*